 Fitting in the original sentence:

-The UK government’s recommendations to gradually introduce weaning foods, starting with cereals, vegetables, and fruits following protein-rich foods but not before six months, are in line with recommendations for exclusive breastfeeding.
+The UK government’s recommendations that weaning foods be introduced gradually, starting with cereals, vegetables and fruits following protein-rich foods but not be started before six months, are in line with recommendations for exclusive breastfeeding until that time

 - “following” modifies “fruits”, implying the fruits come after the protein-rich foods.
 This is not per the intended meaning.